S7 Airlines Flight 778: Casualties

-Out of 203 passengers and crews on board, 125 were killed; consisted of five crew members and 120 passengers.
+Out of 203 passengers and crew on board, 125 were killed: five crew members and 120 passengers.
 The captain and the first officer died in the accident, while three out of six flight attendants were killed.
 Forensic examination on the bodies of 120 passengers concluded that 119 passengers were killed by carbon monoxide poisoning, while one female passenger was killed by severe head trauma that had been inflicted by the crash.
 As of 20 July, a total of 109 bodies had been identified.
 The remains of the flight attendants were also recovered from the wreckage.
-According to authorities, due to the severity of their remains, only one flight attendant could be identified.
+According to authorities, due to the severe charring of their remains, only one flight attendant could be identified.

 A total of 78 people, consisted of 75 passengers and three flight attendants, survived the crash.
 Six children were among the survivors.
-Of the 78 survivors, 60 of whom were taken to the hospital in Irkutsk.
+Of the 78 survivors, 60 were taken to the hospital in Irkutsk.
 Of those, 38 suffered serious injuries and the other 22 suffered minor injuries.
 Due to the severity their injuries, 8 survivors were transported to Moscow for further treatment.
 Six people, including a 10-year-old child, were reportedly in critical condition.
 A total of 14 survivors also reportedly refused medical assistance.

 Some survivors said they owed their lives to the flight attendant who managed to open the emergency exit in the rear of the aircraft.
 The two Polish passengers, who had been in the tail section, both survived.
 They managed to escape the aircraft unassisted, one injuring a leg.
 Chinese officials reported that one of their citizens from Inner Mongolia had survived the crash with burn injuries, however the other two were missing.
 Russian state-owned media RIA Novosti reported that two Polish nationals, two Belarusians, two Germans and one Azerbaijani were being treated at a hospital in Irkutsk.
 According to the Belarusian embassy, three Belarusians were among the injured.